5l1v3r1/filterlist/.github/README.md

 My list is not limited to any region.
 However, I speak Russian and English and my focus is mainly on these regions.

-## Denial of responsibility

-I am distributing this project in the hope that it will be useful.
-This project is distributed "AS IS", without any guarantees, express or implied, and I AM NOT RESPONSIBLE FOR ANY DAMAGES THAT MAY RESULT FROM THE USE OF THIS PROJECT OR ANY PART OF IT.

-Please note that I mainly use uBlock Origin.
-I emphasize this because each browser and plugin is slightly different from each other.
-This filter list is written for this plugin, and if you use a different plugin to block ads, performance and correct operation is not guaranteed.

-Almost all network filters here are marked as "important" and therefore extensions such as Adblock Plus and others put them on a white list or not read at all due to limitations in the filter syntax and other reasons that do not bother me.

 ## License
 Unlicense (see [License](https://raw.githubusercontent.com/bogachenko/filterlist/master/LICENSE.md)).